andreipfeiffer/css-in-js/README.md

 ## Motivation

-The CSS language and CSS Modules approach have some limitations especially if we want to have solid and type-safe code.
+The **CSS language** and **CSS Modules** have some limitations especially if we want to have solid and type-safe code.
 Some of these limitations have alterative solutions, others are just being "annoying" or "less than ideal":

 1. **Styles cannot be co-located with components**
   This can be frustrating when authoring many small components, but it's not a deal breaker.
-However, the experience of moving back-and-forth between the component and the .css file, searching for a given class name, and not being able to easily _"go to style definition"_ is a huge productivity bottleneck.
+However, the experience of moving back-and-forth between the component and the `.css` file, searching for a given class name, and not being able to easily _"go to style definition"_ is an important productivity drawback.

 2. **Styling pseudos and media queries requires selector duplication**
   Another frustrating fact at some point is the need to duplicate our class name when defining __pseudo classes and elements__, or __media queries__.
 We can overcome these limitations using a CSS preprocessor like __SASS, LESS or Stylus__, which all support the `&` parent selector, enabling __contextual styling__.